alo9507/JustKeepClicking/content/blog/auth/index.md

 ---
 title: Domain Driven Authentication with EZClientAuth
 date: "2020-01-29T22:12:03.284Z"
-description: "Set your development team free with this flexible multi-provider authentication framework: EZClientAuth"
+description: "Because authentication doesn't have to be difficult"
 ---

-<h2>IN PROGRESS</h2>

 <blockquote>"All models are flawed.
 Some are useful."
 George E.P.
 Box</blockquote>